Categories

 • Two probes separated by 1-5 nt (donor probe: FAM; acceptor probe: LC Red 640)

-• The donor probe is labeled at the 3' end and the acceptor probe is labeled at the 5' end
+• The donor probe is labeled at the 3' end and the acceptor probe is labeled at the 5' end.

 Mechanism of action

-Technical advantages
+Technological advantages

 • Eliminate primer dimer interference